pitchmuc/aepp/docs/sandboxes.md

 Arguments:
 * name : REQUIRED : Name of the package.
 * description : OPTIONAL : Description of the package
-* fullPackage : OPTIONAL : If you want to copy the whole sandbox. (default False)
+* packageType : OPTIONAL : Set "FULL" If you want to copy the whole sandbox. (default "PARTIAL")
-* artifacts : OPTIONAL : If you set fullPackage to False, then you need to provide a list of dictionaries susch as [{"id":"myId","title":"mytitle",:"type":"typeOfArtifact"}]\
+* artifacts : OPTIONAL : If you set packageType to "PARTIAL", then you need to provide a list of dictionaries susch as [{"id":"myId","title":"mytitle",:"type":"typeOfArtifact"}]\
     example :
     ```py
     [